mamonaco1973/serverless-endpoints-intro/README.md

 This video series complements the [Scaling in the Cloud](https://github.com/mamonaco1973/cloud-scaling-intro/blob/main/README.md) project.
 In that series, we deployed a simple microservice using Python and the Flask framework.

 In this series, we will deploy Python-based serverless functions in **AWS**, **Azure**, and **GCP**.
 These are referred to as *Flask-like* or *flasky* throughout the project documentation.
-The goal is to deploy an identical API from the Cloud Scaling server using the serverless features of each cloud provider.
+The goal is to deploy an identical API from the Cloud Scaling series using the native serverless features of each cloud provider.

 By the end of this series, you will learn how to deploy simple Python-based HTTP endpoints as serverless functions across all three major cloud platforms using Terraform.